Like a breath of fresh air and the promise of warmer weather ahead, Lilacs are highly anticipated blooms each spring!

-Lilacs are low-maintenance, easy to grow, and are very hardy plants.
-They offer good summer shade once they have reached their mature height, and do provide privacy from the neighbors!
-The average size for a lilac bush is approximately 10 feet (3.04 m).
-Tackling the job of trimming, shaping, and pruning lilacs is easiest when you know how.
+The average size for a Lilac bush is approximately 6-10 feet, so tackling the job of trimming, shaping, and pruning Lilacs is easiest when you know how.
 Pruning should be done immediately after the flowers have died off.
-With a little pruning knowledge and how to replenish the old wood with new shoots, the shrubs can last a lifetime.
+With a little pruning knowledge and how to replenish the old wood with new shoots - these shrubs can last a lifetime!

-Plan to prune your lilacs at the end of the bloom season, which occurs in early summer.
-Pruning too late will result in a reduction of blooms in the next season.
-Pruning too early will lessen the amount of time you have to enjoy your bush or lilac treeduring the season.
+Plan to prune your Lilacs immediately at the end of the blooming season, which occurs in early summer.
+Pruning too late will result in a reduction of blooms in the next season, or removing them entirely!
+Pruning too early will lessen the amount of time you have to enjoy your bush or Lilac tree during the season.